-Medical needs of students should form part of the risk assessment where relevant.
-Particularly cross-reference with SIMS, students who have allergies and require the use of an injection pen.
-A trained member of staff must be on the visit with these students.
+Medical needs of students should form part of the risk assessment where relevant, particularly cross-reference with the school's MIS.
+Where students who have allergies and require the use of an injection pen, a trained member of staff must be on the visit with these students.